Jiraphapa/openfoam-docker-cloud/README.md

-# openfoam-cloud
+# openfoam-docker-gcp
-running a containerized OpenFOAM in Google Cloud Platform environment.
+Running a containerized OpenFOAM in Google Cloud Platform environment.